Yoast/Yoast-SEO-for-Neos/README.md

 Currently there is no configuration needed.
 But additional configuration options might be added in the future to make the plugin work well with different site setups.

+In the inspector a new group "yoast" is added in the SEO-Tab with the following fields:

+* focusKeyword: The main keyword this document is optimzed for.
+This is needed by yoast for calculating metrics.
+* isCornerstone: Mark the document as exceptionally important for yoast.
+This will enforce more strict content-rules.

 ## Notes about the packages capabilities

 * The language of your content is used in the analyzer but the summaries are currently english only.